Hal Smith, CDFA®

 Hal’s formula for success with each client is simple.
 Listen, listen, listen and then build the best plan for each individual client.

-I love to research ideas and problem solve which is great for finding tax efficient strategies, financial planning and estate planning but it also means I have a lot of soporific knowledge on a wide variety of subjects.
+I write right handed but throw left handed.
+I love to research ideas and problem solve which is great for finding tax efficient strategies, financial planning and estate planning

 What do you do at Bridge?